Interpunct: In mathematics and science

-In publications conforming to the standards of the International System of Units, as well as the multiplication sign (×), the centered dot (dot operator) or space (often typographically a non-breaking space) can be used as a multiplication sign.
+In publications conforming to the standards of the International System of Units, as well as the multiplication sign (×), the centered dot (dot operator) can be used as a multiplication sign.
 Only a comma or full stop (period) may be used as a decimal marker.
 The centered dot can be used when multiplying units, as in m·kg·s^{−2} for the newton expressed in terms of SI base units.
-However, when the decimal point is used as the decimal marker, as in the United States, the use of a centered dot for the multiplication of numbers or values of quantities is discouraged.
+In the United States, the use of a centered dot for the multiplication of numbers or values of quantities is discouraged by NIST.